 In 1768, when King Taksin planned to move the capital from Ayutthaya to Thonburi he travelled down the Chao Phraya River by boat, arriving at dawn at an old wat where he paid his respects.
 He later named the temple Wat Jang -- a name later changed again to Wat Arun -- both of which mean Temple of Dawn.
 The royal grade temple remains one of Bangkok's signature landmarks and is well worth an ...
 Read more about Wat Arun .

-Possibly Bangkok's most recognisable landmark, the Golden Mount of Wat Saket has glistened above the historic Banglamphu area for nearly two centuries.
-The temple's intriguing (if somewhat horrifying) history, peaceful atmosphere and impressive panoramic views make it one of Bangkok's top ...
+Possibly Bangkok's most recognisable landmark, the Golden Mount of Wat Saket has glistened above the historic Banglamphu area for nearly two ...
 Read more about Wat Saket and the Golden Mount .

 It could be argued that no king left a greater mark on Bangkok than Rama V, and no temple is as closely linked to him as Wat Benchamabophit.
 This distinctive example of late Rattanakosin period architecture is best known for a four-sided ordination hall built out of imported Italian marble in ...
 Read more about Wat Benchamabophit .